elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/proxy-and-reflect.md

 ---

-### Explain the function of the Reflect built-in JavaScript object.
+### Explain the function of the Reflect built-in JavaScript object?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Reflect is a built-in object that simplifies creation of Proxy.
+  <div><strong>Interview Response:</strong> Reflect is a built-in object that simplifies the creation of a Proxy.
 Reflect is a built-in object that provides methods for interceptable JavaScript operations.
 The methods are the same as those of proxy handlers.
 Reflect is not a function object, so it is not constructible.
 You cannot use it with a new operator or invoke the Reflect object as a function.
 All properties and methods of Reflect are static (just like the Math object).
 For every internal method, trappable by Proxy, there is a corresponding method in Reflect, with the same name and arguments as the Proxy trap.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Reflect get and set methods<br /><br />